 Thus it is important to say a "time" rather than a "condition" of one's life.
 Saying a "time" implies the possibility of change as time passes, whereas saying a "condition", "problem", "disease", or similiar term implies something (some thing) that needs "answers", or that needs to be "cured".

 During those "episode" times in my past I had several of the symptoms that are given for Meneire's Disease.
 I had (and still do have) ringing in my right ear 24/7.
 Indeed it pulsates so much that I don't use a metronome when I compose music!
 I just time the music to the pulsating tinnitus!
-Also, I remember having a sense of fullness in that ear.
-On one of the episodes, I had to immediately squat down on the sidewalk.
-On another I had to immediately stop driving and pull into a parking lot; fortunately I was not on a freeway.
+Also, I remember having a sense of fullness in that ear, on one of the "acute" episodes.

 When thanking the Timeless Formless One, be sure to get the direction right.